beckje01/grails-code-coverage/README.txt

 grails test-app -nocoverage
 {code}

+To force coverage to run (if you have set the enabledByDefault flag to false; see config options for details) you can turn it back on for a single test run using the folling command line option:
+{code}
+grails test-app -coverage
+{code}

 h3.
 Configuration Options:

+If you want to disable coverage by default, you can set the enabledByDefault config attribute equal to false {code}
+coverage {
+	enabledByDefault = false
+}
+{code}

 You can add your own exclusions from the reports by adding an entry in your BuildConfig.groovy file like this:

 {code}